MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/author-events.md

     void Initialize(CoreApplicationView const &)
     {
-        m_eventToken = m_bankAccount.AccountIsInDebit([](const auto &, float balance)
+        m_eventToken = m_thermometer.TemperatureIsBelowFreezing([](const auto &, float temperatureFahrenheit)
         {
-            WINRT_ASSERT(balance < 0.f); // Put a breakpoint here.
+            WINRT_ASSERT(temperatureFahrenheit < 32.f); // Put a breakpoint here.
         });
     }
     ...

     void Uninitialize()
     {
-        m_bankAccount.AccountIsInDebit(m_eventToken);
+        m_thermometer.TemperatureIsBelowFreezing(m_eventToken);
     }
     ...

     void OnPointerPressed(IInspectable const &, PointerEventArgs const & args)
     {
-        m_bankAccount.AdjustBalance(-1.f);
+        m_thermometer.AdjustTemperature(-1.f);
         ...
     }
     ...
 };
 ```

 Be aware of the change to the **OnPointerPressed** method.
-Now, each time you click the window, you *subtract* 1 from the bank account's balance.
-And now, the app is handling the event that's raised when the balance goes negative.
-To demonstrate that the event is being raised as expected, put a breakpoint inside the lambda expression that's handling the **AccountIsInDebit** event, run the app, and click inside the window.
+Now, each time you click the window, you *subtract* 1 degree Fahrenheit
+from the thermometer's temperature.
+And now, the app is handling the event that's raised when the temperature goes below freezing.
+To demonstrate that the event is being raised as expected, put a breakpoint inside the lambda expression that's handling the **TemperatureIsBelowFreezing** event, run the app, and click inside the window.

 ## Parameterized delegates across an ABI